Tag Archive for: Party

 Joining is easy—just stop by our office at the Arnaud de Villeneuve campus, located at 641 Avenue du Doyen Gaston Giraud, 34090 Montpellier.
 The membership fee is €10, payable annually.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

 The election of the Corpo Médecine executive board takes place at the end of each academic year and is conducted by second-year students.
-They select members from their class to form the executive board for the following year.
+They select individuals from among their class to form the Corpo executive board for the following year.
 You can find out more about the new executive board members on our website.

 We're also on social media—you can find us at: